DBT Drug Addiction Treatment

 In this module of DBT, the patient learns to identify their emotions.
 It doesn’t stop there, though.
 Once the emotion is identified, the person learns to be mindful of how that emotion impacts their behavior.
 From there, the patient can apply their distress tolerance techniques to pull the gas from the fire and regulate the situation in a cognitive manner.

 Perhaps the hardest part for someone with intense emotional responses is the ability to label their emotions.
 Oftentimes, they don’t know what they are feeling.
-All they know is that it causes immense pain and distress and potentially sends them into their fight or flight mode of survival.
+All they know is that it causes immense pain and distress and potentially sends them into their fight-or-flight mode of survival.
 Therefore, this module teaches how to first identify and label emotions.

-Then, patients are taught how to be mindful and present with their emotions.
+In the next stage, patients are taught how to be mindful and present with their emotions.
 This helps the patient identify why their instinctive yet impulsive reaction occurs and how to use their distress tolerance skills to better monitor that initial reaction and remain present.

 The Story of Emotion